Christophe-Foyer/PyFEA/README.md

 ### MIT License

-Copyright (c) 2019 Christophe Foyer
+Copyright © 2019 Christophe Foyer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal